PawelLipski/docker-ci-blog/blog.md

 The purpose of the first two sections is to set up git and Python in the desired versions.
 The non-obvious piece here are very long chains of `&&`-ed shell commands under `RUN`, some of which, surprisingly, relate to _removing_ rather than installing software
 (`apt-get purge`, `apt-get autoremove`, `rm -rf`).
-Two questions arise: why combine so many commands into a single `RUN` rather than split them into mutliple `RUN`s and why remove any software at all?
+Two questions arise: why combine so many commands into a single `RUN` rather than split them into multiple `RUN`s and why remove any software at all?

 Docker stores data in layers that correspond to Dockerfile instructions.
-If an instruction (typically `RUN` or `COPY`) adds data to the underlying file system (which is typically OverlayFS on modern systems, by the way), this data, even if it's later removed in a subsequent layer, will remain a part of the layer and thus of the resulting image.
+If an instruction (usually `RUN` or `COPY`) adds data to the underlying file system (which is typically OverlayFS on modern systems, by the way), this data, even if it's later removed in a subsequent layer, will remain a part of the layer and thus of the resulting image.
-If some software is only needed for building the image but not for running the container, then leaving it installed is a pure waste of space.
+If some software (like `gcc`) is only needed for building the image but not for running the container, then leaving it installed is a pure waste of space.
 The only way to prevent the resulting image from bloating is to remove no longer necessary files in the very same layer as they were added.
 Hence, the first `RUN` instruction installs all of `autoconf gcc gettext libz-dev make unzip wget`, necessary to build git from source, only to later remove it in the same shell script.
 What survives in the resulting layer is only the git installation that we care for, but not the GNU toolchain necessary to arrive at this installation in the first place